Prof. Caterina Valeo, PhD, PEng.

 Welcome

 Dr. Caterina Valeo is a Professor of Mechanical Engineering at the University of Victoria and an Adjunct Professor in Civil Engineering at the University of Calgary.
-Her research program develops environmental informatics tools for application to urban water resources engineering.
+Her research program focuses on environmental informatics and urban water resources engineering.

 Environmental Informatics: β€œResearch and system development focusing on the environmental sciences relating to the creation, collection, storage, processing, modelling, interpretation, display and dissemination of data and information.”